Several months ago, we compared the biggest and best printers available for on-demand photo books.

 However, our goal at PhotoWorkout is to clear things up for our readers so that they may make the decisions best for them.
 So, today we’ll be dissecting the two frontrunners, comparing Mixbook vs. Shutterfly piece by piece.

-We’ve actually already written an in-depth article covering the ins and outs of Mixbook.
+We’ve actually already written an in-depth Mixbook review.
 But we’ll offer a quick overview for the sake of this piece.
 In short, here was my final verdict on their books:

 “Going into the review, I had high expectations of Mixbook based on what others had to say.
 The online press did not disappoint.
 From the moment I went on the website to the minute I finished flipping through my book, it was hard for me to find faults.
 That’s not to say that the Mixbook photo book is perfect.
 While it is affordable, it’s not the cheapest option around.
 The internal editor could always offer additional tools and capabilities.
 More sizing and binding options certainly couldn’t hurt things.
 However, to gripe on these points feels a lot like nitpicking.”